dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveAttributeCoercion.rst

     "
     .. _dcmUseCallingAETitleAs:

     :ref:`Use Calling AE Title as <dcmUseCallingAETitleAs>`",string,"Identifies the attribute which is set to the value of the Calling AET if it is absent or empty.
 ScheduledStationAETitle (= Scheduled Station AE Title (0040,0001) in item of Scheduled Procedure Step Sequence (0040,0100)), SendingApplicationEntityTitleOfSeries (= Sending Application Entity Title of Series (7777,xx37)).

-Enumerated values: ScheduledStationAETitle or SendingApplicationEntityTitleOfSeries.
+    Enumerated values:

+    ScheduledStationAETitle

+    SendingApplicationEntityTitleOfSeries

     (dcmUseCallingAETitleAs)"
     "